-Accounts can be added by either importing them using a CSV file or by adding them using the Add Account form.
+Accounts can be added by either importing them using a CSV file, via the API or by adding them using the Add Account form.

 To add an Account by import refer to Importing Accounts.
 To add a Account using the Add Account form: